Japanese Cuisine: Why Do Japanese Eat Fugu? | Motivist Japan

 Most people don’t like Winter because it’s cold.
 Yet, there are still benefits and things to enjoy from this season.
-For example, many Japanese people enjoy “鍋料理” (“Nabe ryori”, or “one pot meal”).
+For example, during winter in Japan, many Japanese people enjoy “鍋料理” (“Nabe ryori”, or “one pot meal”).
 Above all, “Fugu nabe” (Pufferfish pot) is the King of Nabe.
 But why do Japanese eat fugu?
 Let's find out!

 1,000 times More poisonous than cyanide